Delay and Redundancy in Lossless Source Coding: Introduction

-where $\pmin,\pmax$ are the minimal and maximal source symbol probabilities, and the lower bound holds for almost all sources\footnote{Note that such a lower bound cannot hold for all sources, since dyadic sources can attain zero redundancy with zero delay.}.
+where $\pmin,\pmax$ are the minimal and maximal source symbol probabilities, the upper bound holds for all sources, and the lower bound holds for almost all sources\footnote{Recall that the reason for jointly coding over multiple source symbols, and consequently incurring delay, is to make the rounding error of the log-probabilities negligible.
+This is unnecessary for dyadic sources, where symbol probabilities are all integer powers of 2.
+Hence, a lower bound cannot hold for all sources, as dyadic sources can attain zero redundancy with zero delay.}.
 We then tighten the upper bound and obtain

-where $H_2(P)$ is the order $2$ R\'enyi entropy of the source.
+where $H_2(P)$ is the R\'enyi entropy of order $2$ of the source.
 For our upper bound, we introduce a construction based on mismatched arithmetic coding in conjunction with a fictitious symbol insertion mechanism.
-For our lower bound, we provide a useful ``generalized interval mapping'' representation for delay constrained encoders.
+For our lower bound, we provide a ``generalized interval mapping'' representation for delay constrained encoders.